Zhelukevich/Zhelukevich/README.md

 I'm **Pavel Zhelukevich**, a **Front-End Developer** living in **Belarus**.

-I am a beginner at frontend developing.

-I have an over six months experience in website development.
+I have over a year of experience in website development.

 I’m interested in Front-end development since there is an opportunity to create appealing sites with  user-friendly interfaces.